Web Design User Experience

 One Page Website and SEO

 One page websites – or “parallax” sites – are the flavor of the month (well, more like a couple of years, now).
-One page sites provide great UX by coagulating all of the relevant content visitors look for on, you guessed it, one page.
+They provide great UX by coagulating all of the relevant content visitors look for on, you guessed it, one page.
 They’re a popular option when considering a design for a landing page, and often they have many attractive aesthetic features, such as parallax scrolling and smooth CSS transitions.

 Their architecture even lends them to SEO optimization because you’re able to fit more feature-rich content on the page visitors are landing on.
 However, it is universally difficult to optimize one page for many different keywords because of the length and quality of content needed to rank with the modern search algorithm.
 If you’re including 500-1,500 words for each product or service you offer, on a single page, you’re probably looking at a page so long that it loses the UX advantage.